kelvien/vscode-hue/README.md

 Settings (Optional)
 ---
-Settings in Hue can be used to override the Hue Bridge username, and the ambient lighting rules, etc.
+Settings in Hue can be used to override the Hue Bridge IP address, and the ambient lighting rules, etc.

 |Key|Type|Default value|
 |:--|:--|:--|